March 22, 2022

 Highlights

-- Getting to know Mad Max better during the hours we’d hiked together was great.
-He’s a cool dude who’s lived some really cool experiences.
+• Getting to know Mad Max better during the hours we’d hiked together was great.
+He’s a cool dude who’s lived through some wild experiences.

-- Catching a ride into Payson was much easier than I thought – even if we did have to squish our smelly bodies and packs into the tiny rear seat of a Honda Civic.
+• Catching a ride into Payson was much easier than I thought—even if we had to squish our smelly bodies and packs into the tiny rear seat of a Honda Civic.

 Challenges

-- I spent a lot of unnecessary mental energy on worrying about this little crew I was hiking with.
+• I spent a lot of unnecessary mental energy worrying about this little crew I was hiking with.
 Would I catch up to Mad Max?
 Would Volt catch the two of us?
-I didn’t come out here looking for a trail family and I need to remember that it’s ok to hike solo and only worry about my own needs and priorities.
+I didn’t come out here looking for a trail family and I need to remember that it’s ok to hike solo and only worry about my needs and priorities.